 In a series of presentations at the 12th International Workshop on Primary Hyperoxaluria for Professionals, Patients and Families in Tenerife, Spain from July 14-16, 2017, Dicerna scientists presented research from animal models demonstrating how DCR-PHXC inhibits the lactate dehydrogenase A (LDHA) gene, which Dicerna has identified as potentially being an optimal therapeutic target in patients with PH.

-Dicerna filed a clinical trial application in the UK in the fourth quarter of 2017 and initiated human dosing in a Phase 1 clinical trial of DCR-PHXC in December of 2017.
-The Company plans to dose the first patient in second quarter of 2018 and expects to have clinical proof-of-concept (“POC”) data in the second half of 2018.
-We have submitted CTAs in Germany, France and the Netherlands.
+In December 2017, we initiated human dosing in normal health volunteers (NHVs) in a Phase 1 clinical trial of DCR-PHXC, called PHYOX.
+We have completed dosing of NHVs in the first phase of the trial.
+We plan to dose the first primary hyperoxaluria patient with DCR-PHXC in the next phase of the PHYOX trial in second quarter of 2018 and expect to have clinical proof-of-concept (POC) data in the second half of 2018.
+In addition to the active investigational new drug (IND) application with the U.S. FDA, we have active clinical trial applications (CTAs) in the United Kingdom, France and Germany, having received the appropriate regulatory and ethical approvals for the trial in these countries.
+A CTA has been submitted and is pending approval in the Netherlands.
 Additionally, we expect to initiate a multi-dose Phase 2/3 study in the first quarter of 2019, pending positive POC data and regulatory approvals.

 - Oxalosis & Hyperoxaluria Foundation.
 Overview of hyperoxaluria.
 2017.
 Available at: https://ohf.org/overview/.
 Accessed July 6, 2017.